hbtoan2910/register-login-app/README.md

      ![image](https://github.com/hbtoan2910/register-login-app/assets/59778636/8a55a38d-5511-444c-8be9-ee1ed6e39d0c)

      ![image](https://github.com/hbtoan2910/register-login-app/assets/59778636/2bb355cf-2608-4ada-acaa-0d7eed1483fd)

   3. appuser is created with enable field = 'false' by default.
 In order for this user to be able to log in, must change this field to 'true'

   4. after registration, an email will be sent to user, user has to click on link to activate his/her account (including change from enable=false to enable=true)

-  5. we need an Email server for testing, to do that, let's use maildev library in simple nodejs project if we access 'http://0.0.0.0:1080/' error will show up. let's update to 'http://localhost:1080' then it works.
+  5. we need server + web interface for testing, to do that, let's use 'maildev' library in simple nodejs project ('maildev' : SMTP Server + Web Interface for viewing and testing emails during development)

+     if we access 'http://0.0.0.0:1080/' error will show up. let's update to 'http://localhost:1080' then it works.

      ![image](https://github.com/hbtoan2910/register-login-app/assets/59778636/135a987a-cc05-4462-bece-5c953b590ce9)